wassim-55/MERN-Realtime-Chat-App/README.md

 ### Clone the Repository

-Clone the repository to your local machine and navigate into the project folder.
+Clone the repository from GitHub and navigate to the project directory.

 ### Install Server Dependencies

-Install the necessary server dependencies.
+Install the necessary dependencies for the server.

 ### Install Client Dependencies (If Client is Separate)

-If the client is in a separate directory, navigate there and install the dependencies.
+Navigate to the client directory (if applicable) and install the necessary dependencies.

-## Environment Variables

-Create a `.env` file in the root directory and add environment variables

 ## Running the Application

-1. **Run the Server**

-Start the server by executing the command for your server file.
+1. Run the Server: Start the server by running the appropriate command.

-2. **Run the Frontend (if separate)**

-If the frontend is located in a separate client directory, navigate there and start the client.
+2. Run the Frontend (if separate): If the frontend is located in a separate client directory, navigate there and start the client.

 ## API Endpoints